lmbalves/iris_stonefish/README.md

 Instructions

-This was tested in Ubuntu 18.04 and 20.04 without any known issues to this date.
+This was tested in Ubuntu 20.04 without any known issues to this date.

-Clone stonefish to your home directory or any other but the workspace for ROS, build and install on your machine.
-You can find a fork of the original repo used in https://github.com/lmbalves/stonefish.git
+1) Clone stonefish* to your home directory or any other (just not the catkin workspace you use for ROS), build and install on your machine following the instructions on https://stonefish.readthedocs.io/.

-NOTE: in some machines you may need to run ldconfig in order to use stonefish
+    \* Version currently suported is 1.3.
+You can find a fork of the original repo used in https://github.com/lmbalves/stonefish.git freezed on that version.

-$ sudo ldconfig
+    NOTE: in some machines you may need to run ldconfig in order to use stonefish after installing so $ sudo ldconfig

-If you dont't have one already, create a workspace
+2) If you dont't have one already, create a catkin workspace

-Clone stonefish_ros, a fork of the original used in https://github.com/lmbalves/stonefish_ros.git
+3) Clone stonefish_ros, there's also a fork of the original used in https://github.com/lmbalves/stonefish_ros.git

-Clone this iris_stonefish into the workspace
+4) Clone this repo iris_stonefish into the workspace

-Build the workspace and enjoy.
+Build the workspace and enjoy :).